WAM relies on volunteer mentors to provide support to women who are facing criminal charges or are at risk of offending.

 To become a mentor we recommend you first attend the Volunteer Information session to ensure this is a good fit for you.
 Once we have received your application form we will invite you to participate in a phone interview (45-60 minutes).
 All prospective mentors then have to complete our training program which is usually conducted over two full days, or equivalent time spread over several weeks.

 This training program covers areas including mentoring, the justice system, building and developing relationships, managing difficulties, well-being and safety, reporting and evaluation.
 All mentors must undertake a Police Check and may be required to have a Working with Children Check.

-As our participants are presenting at the Neighbourhood Justice Centre (Yarra), Melbourne, Heidelberg, Sunshine and Frankston Magistrates’ Courts, we are usually seeking mentors in and around these areas.
+As our participants are presenting at the Neighbourhood Justice Centre (Yarra), Melbourne, Heidelberg, Sunshine, Frankston and Broadmeadows Magistrates’ Courts, we are usually seeking mentors in and around these areas.